ywamsendai/ywamsendai-wiki/docs/finances.md

 #Member Finances

-This page details fundraising goals we feel are good for our team members to aim for, details the YWAM Sendai Community Fee, and gives some tips on budgeting.
+This page details fundraising goals we feel are good for our team members to aim for, details the YWAM Sendai Team Member Fee, and gives some tips on budgeting.

 ##Financial Support Levels